-- Graduation with the bachelor's degree, or its equivalent, from an accredited college or university.
+- 1. Graduation with the bachelor's degree, or its equivalent, from an accredited college or university.
 An example of the "equivalent," as indicated above may be an international student who has graduated from a college or university that issues a diploma or certificate instead of a degree. - 2.
 A satisfactory undergraduate sequence of courses in the proposed major. - 3.
 A grade point average in all undergraduate work of 2.50 (C+) or better or a grade point average of 3.0 on the last 60 semester hours of undergraduate course work. - 4.
 A score on the aptitude section of the Graduate Record Examination, or GMAT, which will be used in conjunction with other admission factors. - 5.
-A score of at least 213 on the TOEFL, if the applicant is an international student. - 6.
+A score of at least 500 (550) on the paper based test, 173 (213) on the computer based test, or 61 (79) on the internet based test (IBT) on the TOEFL, if the applicant is an international student. - 6.
 An Analytical Writing score of 3.5 or above on GRE or GMAT exam to fulfill English proficiency requirement.